C. J. Johnson (American football)

 C. J. Johnson (born November 4, 2000) is an American former football wide receiver.
 He played college football at East Carolina.
 He was a member of the Seattle Seahawks and DC Defenders.

 Early life

 Johnson grew up in Greenville, North Carolina, and attended D. H. Conley High School.
 He finished his high school career with 239 receptions for 5,198 yards and 79 touchdowns.
 Johnson was rated a three-star recruit and committed to play college football at East Carolina over offers from Virginia Tech and North Carolina.

 College career

 Johnson was named a Freshman All-American by the Football Writers Association of America (FWAA) in his first season at East Carolina after catching 54 passes for 908 yards and four touchdowns.
 He had 19 receptions for 405 yards and led the Pirates with six touchdowns during his sophomore season.
 Johnson caught 35 passes for 520 yards and one touchdown as a junior.
-He was named second team All-American Athletic Conference during his senior season after catching catching 67 passes for 1,016 yards and ten touchdowns.
+He was named second team All-American Athletic Conference during his senior season after catching 67 passes for 1,016 yards and ten touchdowns.